 As you have seen in the video, if you overlay certain elements by moving them, it is possible to decide the depth of the overlay.
 This can be compared to "layers" in Photoshop.
 In this case you will need the Z-Index property.

-You will then have to go to the options Advanced > Item of the module, line or section concerned to give values so that the item is placed above or below the stack.
+You will then need to go to the options Advanced > Job of the module, line or section concerned to give values so that the item is placed above or below the stack.

 5 - Always take responsive into account!

 Finally, depending on the complexity of your layout, your job will not end there!

 Yes, we'll have to check the mobile and tablet versions to see if Divi's transformation options have had a bad impact.

 You may need to correct or undo some of the transformations to get the small screens right, as explained in my video.